emolden/weekend-movie-sagas/README.md

 I was given a repository that rendered movie titles and their poster on the DOM.
 I was tasked with getting details about a specific movie when the poster was clicked.
 I needed to:
 - load the movie details on a new page.
 - make a GET request to the server and database for to receive the details for a specific movie id.
-- refactor the data from the database to render the movie title, poster, description, and all the genres associated.
+- reshape the data from the database into sensible data structures in order to render the movie title, poster, description, and all the genres associated.
+- use redux to store global application state.
-- use redux and sagas for my GET request and variables.
+- use sagas to fetch server-side data and deliver it to redux.
 - have a button that exists on the details page that will bring the user back to the main page with all the movies.